 Graduate Student Scholarships

-With six grants per year, we wish to enable emerging international (and Canadian) scholars at the graduate and Phd level to visit a Canadian (or international) university or academic institution for 4-12 weeks in order to conduct research for their thesis or dissertation in the field of Canadian Studies.
+With six grants per year, we wish to enable emerging international (and Canadian) scholars at the graduate and PhD level to visit a Canadian (or international) university or academic institution for 4 to 12 weeks in order to conduct research for their thesis or dissertation in the field of Canadian Studies.

 Note: The scholarship is not intended to initiate a thesis or dissertation but rather to provide access to crucial scholarly information and resources in Canada (or international institution) in support of a thesis/dissertation at the point of being written.